ps-tuebingen-courses/pl1-lecture-notes/src/09-recursive-functions/recursive-functions.md

   envbody == env + (x -> ClosureV(Fun("n", ..."sum"..), envbody))
 ```

-Obviously envbody must be `circular`.
+Obviously, `envbody` must be `circular`.
 There are different ways to create such a circular environment.
 We will choose mutation to create
 a circle.
 More specifically, we introduce a mutable pointer to a value ``class ValuePointer`` which will be initialized with a null pointer.

 In the `Letrec` case, we put such a `ValuePointer` in the environment and evaluate the (recursive) expression in that environment.